Rough Justice in the HTML Newsgroups

 alt.html

 It was Jukka Korpela's infamous "pig's vomit" spray in alt.html that stimulated me to spend a bit of time in the Usenet archives searching for similar rough justice.
-Until this time alt.html has taught me an immense amount concerning HTML and web design but very lttle concerning the gastrointestinal tract of pigs...
+Up until that time alt.html had taught me an immense amount about HTML and web design but very little concerning the gastrointestinal tract of pigs...

 alt.html.critique